ACKC92/rowyourtone/README.md

 (including educational and academic use), provided you keep the required copyright notice.
 **Commercial use is not granted by this license**; for a commercial license, contact the author.

-> Required Notice: Copyright © 2026 Ahmet Can Kızılcan, Istanbul Technical University
+> Required Notice: Copyright © 2026 Ahmet Can Kızılcan

 ## Author